-Looking for the best Kanban tool?
-Here are the top 20 of 2020!
+Looking for the best Kanban software?
+Here are the top 20 of 2021!

-Even though most of these solutions offer additional management features, the focus of this review is the Kanban board and Kanban features available in each.
+Even though most of these solutions offer additional management features, the focus of this review is the Kanban board and Kanban features available.
 To make things easier, we also list the pros and cons of each!

 Ready to get going?
 Scroll down and continue reading the full article or pick a tool from the following list and go straight to a particular review.